Big Little Lies finally returns this Sunday! With Meryl Streep!

 “You sat here and said that last time!”
 Witherspoon joked in response.

-Season 2 of Big Little Lies will premiere in June on HBO.
+Season 2 of Big Little Lies will premiere June 9 on HBO.